+Teacher Home Visits and

+Conferences

-Teachers will communicate with you throughout the year during home visits, notes and phone calls.
+Teachers will communicate with you throughout the year during home visits, conferences, notes and phone calls.
 This allows education staff and families the opportunity to develop relationships and share information.

-Home visits will be scheduled monthly and will last at least 1 1/2 hours.
+Teachers will be setting up at least two home visits and two conferences with you.
+Generally home visits last between 45 and 60 minutes.
 At the visit, the parents and teacher will discuss goals for your child and family and ways to meet them.
 These goals will be discussed and updated throughout the school year.
-Parent child activities are planned to enhance your child's development and ideas for activities that will help you as a parent to provide ongoing support.

-Family Services will be a part of your home visits .
+You will be asked to meet two times during the year for a 30 minute parentteacher conference.
+Conferences are a time for you to come and see your child's classroom, update your child's goals, and discuss your child's progress with the Teacher.

+Family Educator Home Visits- Your Family Educator will set up home visits with you during the year.
 The purpose of these home visits are to develop a partnership with you and to support your family goals by providing information and resources.
 These home visits are also an opportunity for parents to share about how our Head Start program is doing and if our program is meeting your needs.